valuelogic/seed-microservice-kotlin/README.md

 Scope:

-    * Spring with Kotlin with FP
+    * Spring with Kotlin & FP

     * No seprate Spring JPA repository per type of entity (single repository for all entities)